As part of your application for doctoral study you may be asked to provide up to three academic referees.

 A reference is as much (if not more) about why and how you research as it is about what you research.

-The other ingredients of a successful PhD application Your referees are important, but so are other elements of your application.
+Your referees are important, but so are other elements of your application.
 Our guides cover personal statements, research proposals, eligibility criteria and more.

 Don’t leave your referee with a surprise reference request in their inbox.
 Make contact with them (by email, phone, or in person) before submitting your application and let them know that you would like to put them down as a referee.